seanhess/angularjs-typescript/README.md

     grunt install

-[TPM][tpm] will download all the declaration files that exist from [DefinitelyTyped][dt] and add them to the `types/` folder.
+This will also download all the declaration files that exist from [DefinitelyTyped][dt] and add them to the `types/` folder.
 It creates a file, `types/all.d.ts` that references all of them for easy including.

 To use a package from [NPM][npm], you can just require it.
 [Browserify][browserify] will make sure to include the source in your project.